maxitech/yt_video_download/README.md

 # yt_video_download

-## follow the instructions of the program and you will be fine
+## If you follow the instructions of the program you will be fine